-- Cause mild symptoms, such as increased thirst or shakiness.
-These symptoms are usually not life-threatening to the pregnant woman.
+- Mild symptoms may include increased thirst or shakiness.
+These symptoms are most often not life threatening to the pregnant woman.

-- Cause a woman to have a larger baby.
-This can increase the chance of problems with the delivery.
+- A woman may give birth to a large baby.
+This can increase the chance of problems with the delivery including an increased risk of requiring a cesarean section for delivery.

 Becoming pregnant when you are at your ideal body weight can help lower your chance of getting gestational diabetes.
 If you are overweight, try to lose weight before pregnancy.